JibbSmart/JoyShockMapper/README.md

 * **LEFT** is for when you're holding the controller rotated to its left.
 * **RIGHT** is for when you're holding the controller rotated to its right.
 * **BACKWARD** is for when you're holding teh controller rotated 180°.
+* **JOYCON_SIDEWAYS** means LEFT for the left hand joycon and RIGHT for the right hand joycon

 Once set, JoyShockMapper will rearrange the stick's X and Y axis data to match your perspective.
 CONTROLLER\_ORIENTATION only affects sticks (including motion stick).
-It doesn't affect the arrangement of the face buttons, d-pad, etc.
+It doesn't affect the arrangement of the face buttons, d-pad, etc. Look up [Gyro Mouse Inputs](#4-gyro-mouse-inputs) section for how to remap gyro axis to mouse axis.

 Let's have a look at all the different operations modes.